Perfectionism Therapy for High Achievers in California

 This combination helps clients build psychological flexibility, soften the inner critic, and make values-based changes that feel sustainable.

-Therapy for Perfectionism in San Diego, California
+Perfectionism Therapy in San Diego and Across California

-Therapy can help you understand what perfectionism is protecting, loosen the grip of impossible standards, and build a more sustainable way to relate to yourself and your goals.
-We provide telehealth therapy for adults across California.
+Perfectionism can become fused with identity.
+Therapy helps you understand what it is protecting, loosen the grip of impossible standards, and build a more sustainable way to pursue your goals without sacrificing your well-being.

 You are more than what you achieve.